petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/service.md

 ### Update Service

 You can update only the Name and the Description field.
-If specified Alias is exist on another Service then it will be removed first.
+If specified Alias is existed on another Service then it will be removed first.

 *Example REQUEST*
 > [PUT /api/Services/`GUID or Alias`](#operation--api-Services-put)